smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 The only option available for starting captured jobs from within IBM i is to use some of the LSAM commands that represent OpCon Events.
 The OpCon event notification server can respond to event commands sent from IBM i, for example, by adding a job to a schedule and then releasing the job.

 #### Define a Captured Job in OpCon
-In the OpCon/xps Enterprise Manager, add a new job master record to any OpCon schedule, specifying the job type of IBM i.
+In the OpCon Enterprise Manager, add a new job master record to any OpCon schedule, specifying the job type of IBM i.

 a.
 Be sure that the selected machine name matches the LSAM environment
     where the captured job was registered.